Quick Start

 sqry index .

-This command parses every source file using tree-sitter AST analysis, extracts symbols (functions, classes, structs, methods, and more), resolves cross-file relationships (callers, callees, imports, exports), and writes a graph snapshot to .sqry/graph/.
-The index is persistent — subsequent queries use the cached snapshot and are dramatically faster (452ms cold parse down to 4ms with a warm cache).
+This command parses source files using tree-sitter AST analysis, extracts symbols (functions, classes, structs, methods, and more), resolves graph relationships (callers, callees, imports, exports), and writes a ready-to-query graph to .sqry/.
+That includes the graph snapshot in .sqry/graph/ plus the analysis artifacts used by cycle detection, reachability, and path queries.
+The index is persistent, so subsequent queries load the cached snapshot instead of reparsing the repository.

 To update the index after making changes to your code: